aayush0325/napi-stdlib-cli/examples/mean/README.md

 #endif // HEADER_H
 ```

 2. Write the source file, it should include the defined header file and only contain one function from it.
+(Note that for an array `x` we are passing it's size with the name `N_x`.)

 ```c
 #include "mean.h"